 This year, Fittler joins ResMed as a Sleep Ambassador to help inspire all Australians to value sleep health as much as physical fitness.
 He knows how vital sleep is for a healthy lifestyle and success, and hopes to share that message with a broader audience.

-"Sleep has been proven beyond doubt as the key to dealing with mental health and physical illness.
+"Sleep has been shown to help lift your physical health and overall wellbeing.
 As a Sleep Ambassador, it is my job to make every single person aware that they can enjoy sleep as much as I do," he says.

 As a person who juggles shift work and teenage kids, he also knows how hard regular sleep hours can be for those who have busy schedules.
 The thing he's learnt is to not accept it as a reality but to make efforts to change it.